OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="getCharactersCharacterIdMailMailId"></a>
 # **getCharactersCharacterIdMailMailId**
-> GetCharactersCharacterIdMailMailIdOk getCharactersCharacterIdMailMailId(characterId, mailId, datasource, ifNoneMatch, token, userAgent, xUserAgent)
+> GetCharactersCharacterIdMailMailIdOk getCharactersCharacterIdMailMailId(characterId, mailId, datasource, ifNoneMatch, token)

 Return a mail